Monday 31 December 2018

-We are working closely with Maribyrnong City Council and Melbourne Water to restore Stony Creek and the surrounding environment as quickly as possible.
+Environment Protection Authority Victoria (EPA) is working closely with Maribyrnong City Council and Melbourne Water to restore Stony Creek and the surrounding environment as quickly as possible.

 The blue line shows the local waterway Stony Creek.

 The current advice is: